whitneyburton/portfolios/students/alex_tideman/20151002-alex_tideman-m3.markdown

 * Every morning I assisted with my Posse mates on the warmup problems and helped out with any of their projects when needed.
 * Any time I stayed late I would seek out someone to help or offer advise on how to approach their project.
 * On Friday, September 25, I delivered a lightning talk "Immersive Journalism with VR"

+## Notes
+* Really wanted to be able to create an entire Rails app on his own.
+Really worked hard practicing Rails.
+Feels really comfortable now using Rails
+* Would have liked to practice more ajax and JS.
+* Wants to practice refactoring and code quality a little more.
+* Had a great pivot group and really enjoyed working with them.
+* Felt empowered now that he can use APIs.
+* Great attitude all the time.
+* Personal project was a personal win.
+It was something he wanted to do before coming to Turing
+* Can take any challange and not be overwhelmed.
+* Can figure anything out.
+* Have a great calm energy.
+* Focus on optimizing code quality.
+Do things in the best way possible.
+Refactoring - expressivness in the code.
+* Complexity doesnt bother you, but complex isn't ideal.
+We write code for others and our future selves.
+* Focus on purposful features.
+What value does it have?
+What do I need to do for this user to be able to succeede using my app.